-We have computed the mode number $\nu$ for nine values of $\Lambda{\rm R}$ in the range 20-120 MeV with a statistical accuracy of a few percent on all lattices listed in Table 1.
-Four larger values of $\Lambda{\rm R}$ in the range 150-500 MeV have been also analysed for the ensemble E5.
-The results are collected in Tables 5-7 of the Appendix D.
+We have computed the mode number ν for nine values of Λ_R in the range 20-120 MeV with a statistical accuracy of a few percent on all lattices listed in Table I. Four larger values of Λ_R in the range 150-500 MeV also have been analyzed for the ensemble E5.
+The results are collected in Tables V-VII of Appendix D.

-In Figure 1 we show $\nu$ as a function of $\Lambda_R$ for the lattice O7, corresponding to the smallest reference quark mass (see below) at the smallest lattice spacing.
-On all other lattices an analogous qualitative behaviour is observed.
-The mode number is a nearly linear function in $\Lambda_R$ up to approximatively 100-150 MeV.
-A clear departure from linearity is observed for $\Lambda_R > 200$ MeV on the lattice E5.
+In Fig. 1 we show ν as a function of Λ_R for the lattice O7, corresponding to the smallest reference quark mass (see below) at the smallest lattice spacing.
+On all other lattices an analogous qualitative behavior is observed.
+The mode number is a nearly linear function in Λ_R up to approximatively 100-150 MeV.
+A clear departure from linearity is observed for $\Lambda_R > 200 \text{ MeV}$ on the lattice E5.
 At the percent precision, however, the data show statistically significant deviations from the linear behavior already below 100 MeV.
-To guide the eye, a quadratic fit in $\Lambda_R$ is shown in Figure 1, and the values of the coefficients
+To guide the eye, a quadratic fit in Λ_R is shown in Fig. 1, and the values of the coefficients are given in the caption.
+The bulk of ν is given by the linear term, while the constant and the quadratic term represent O(10%) corrections in the fitted range.
+The nearly linear behavior of the mode number is manifest on the right plot of Fig. 1, where its discrete derivative, defined as in Eq.
+(5) for each couple of consecutive values of Λ_R , is shown as a function of $\Lambda_R = (\Lambda{1,R} + \Lambda{2,R})/2$.
+Since it is not affected by threshold effects, the effective spectral density $\tilde{\rho}R$ is the primary observable we focus on in the next sections.